 2nd WAY: CDSE

 The Combined Defense Services Exams (CDSE) is intended for people who wish to join the Air Force after graduation.
-Selected applicants are educated on the Air Force Academy, Hyderabad.
+Selected applicants are educated at the Air Force Academy, Hyderabad.

 The CDSE first has a written exam followed by the SSB interview.
 Applicants are screened and vetted for various leadership qualities.